Responses: Hole In The Sea (1969, 1970), Barry Flanagan

 Throughout 2016, I’ve been trying to respond to artwork about landscape in more ways than simply essays.
 I found that in trying convey work that I liked, there was only so far I could go with conventional journalistic and essay writing.
 At the tail-end of each response article, I’ve been sneaking in a poem about the work and its themes so thought it would be … Continue reading Responses: Poems On Landscape and Melancholy

-While Andy Goldsworthy’s work has a general theme of transience running through its core, it is perhaps best summarised in his use of ice within sculpture.
-Though almost everything the artist does has a brief lifespan as a finished object, there are few that seem so precarious as the ice works, specifically his various ice arches.
-For this article, the ice arch in question is … Continue reading Responses: Andy Goldsworthy’s Ice Arch (1982).
+Andy Goldsworthy’s work has a transience running through its core.
+Such quiet transience is perhaps best expressed in his use of ice within sculpture.
+Though almost everything the artist does has a brief lifespan as a finished object, there are few that seem so precarious as his ice works, specifically the various ice arches that he laboured on throughout the 1980s.
+For this article, the … Continue reading Responses: Andy Goldsworthy’s Ice Arch (1982)

 Short Film – The Menhir Motorway.